What is litigation crowdfunding? How litigation crowdfunding provides the possibility of attractive return to potential investors? Watch this video.

-You can invest in the case, either directly or via your IF ISA account, by clicking on the relevant button.
+You can invest in the case by clicking on the relevant button.
 If investing directly, you will be asked to fund your investment either by bank transfer or card.

 Over the duration of a case there will be updates every quarter.
 At maturity of the investment, if a case is resolved successfully there will be a deposit of principal and interest to your AxiaFunder wallet.
 You can withdraw cash from your AxiaFunder wallet at any time.
 If the case is unsuccessful you will likely incur a significant loss of up to your entire investment.
 For full explanation of potential risks please refer to risk section.